Executive Summary

 - AI-native startups are entering your market with lower cost structures

-The small business advantage:
+The mid-market advantage:

 - Speed — You can decide and act without months of committee meetings